gitter-badger/hibbitts-design-org/pages/blog/2015-11-26-standard-vs-flipped-LMS/post.md

         - Traditional LMS
 ---

-Recently the question of how does a traditional LMS usage compare to a flipped LMS approach has come up.
+Recently the question of how does traditional LMS usage compare to a flipped LMS approach has come up.
 Here are my initial thoughts so far, based on my experiences with several different LMS implementations:

 |Traditional LMS Usage &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Flipped-LMS Approach |
 |:------------- |:-------------